McModknower/knowrob/README.md

 Both reasoners and storage backends are configurable, and can be extended by plugins either written in C++ or Python.
-There are a few applications shipped with this repository including a terminal application that allows to interact with KnowRob using a command line interface, and a ROS node that exposes KnowRob's querying interface to the ROS ecosystem.
+There are a few applications shipped with this repository including a terminal application that allows to interact with KnowRob using a command line interface.

+For ROS integration, please refer to this [repository](https://github.com/knowrob/ros).

 ## Getting Started